 Which helmets work for ice skating?

-A hockey, skateboard or ski helmet (multi-sport) will be suitable for using during beginning ice skating lessons.
+A hockey, skateboard, or ski helmet (multi-sport) will be suitable for use during beginning ice skating lessons.
 These helmets are designed to withstand more than one moderate impact, but protection is provided for only a limited number of impacts.
 They should be replaced if visibly damaged.
 Consult the manufacturer’s instructions for guidance on when the helmet should be replaced.

 Safety